Goldbeaters PE grant 2018-2019

-As a result of the funding we have been able to establish an enriching experience for the children of Goldbeaters, whereby every week in KS2 they are taken to our federated school, Orion, to receive 2 hours of high quality physical education - delivered by a trained team of PE staff.
+As a result of the funding for many years now we have been able to establish an enriching experience for the children of Goldbeaters, whereby every week all classes receive a minimum of 2 hours PE delivered by a specialist team of PE staff.

-In KS1 2 hours delivery happens weekly by the PE team and QTS teachers & the regular purchase and replenishment of specialist equipment ensures we deliver a detailed and specialist programme ensuring children collate vital skills in balance, co-ordination, communication and flexibility.
+In KS1 2 hours delivery happens weekly by the PE team and QTS teachers & the regular purchase and replenishment of specialist equipment ensures we deliver a detailed and bespoke programme giving children vital skills in balance, co-ordination, communication and flexibility.
 The current KS1 PE lead also received training through an extensive summer term handover from our secondary PE trained PE teacher who has retuned to the Federation recently at the Orion and oversees planning and assessment in order to maintain high quality lessons.
 Class teachers have all had CPD in the programme so its delivery is sustainable and are also supported in lessons regularly from the PE team where required or requested.
 The curriculum is progressive and imparts a wide range of skills.
 EYFS also receive PE and CPD to embed PE into everyday life in Early Years (including nursery)

 This year also sees the continuation of our Happy Hearts Club - aimed at developing non-competitive sporting opportunities for all, and the development of our Go Active Squad, young leaders from years' 5&6 who previously won 2 awards at the Barnet Sports Awards.
 We have also been able to continue the success of “This Girl Can” which empowers girls in sport.

 All initiatives that are funded through the Sports Premium are embedded into the school by moving them into the budget to ensure the opportunities are sustainable for the children.

-This is how Goldbeaters has chosen to spend the £18,105 it was awarded this academic year, 2017-2018
+This is how Goldbeaters has chosen to spend the £19,600 it was awarded this academic year, 2018-2019

 - Transport £700